Gerard-Uzo/emzDBMS/README.md

-# Emzor Goods Outward Register
+# Goods Outward Register System

-A web-based application for managing and tracking outgoing goods at Emzor Pharmaceutical Industries.
-This system allows users to register, track, and manage goods being sent out from different locations.
+A web application developed during an internship at Emzor Pharmaceutical Industries that enables secure tracking and management of outgoing goods through role-based access control, allowing administrators and users to register, monitor, and maintain records of dispatched items from various locations.

+## Disclaimer
+This project was developed as part of an internship learning experience and is not currently in production use.
+It serves as a demonstration of web development skills and understanding of inventory management systems.

 ## Features